 Plan New Beds and Borders

 Fall is the time to take stock of what you have and begin planning new additions for early spring plantings.
 If you’re just starting out, consider adding a songbird border along garden beds.
 This can include easy-care indigenous plants, seed-bearing perennials, and shrubs that produce cones or berries.
 Adding a variety of plants will help ensure areas for cover, nesting, and feeding.
-For more information, read 15 Ways to Make Your Hard More Bird Friendly.
+For more information, read 15 Ways to Make Your Yard More Bird Friendly.

 Plant a Cover Crop